mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 -----------------------

 Many of the large GPU-enabled packages are being developed by large teams within private institutions.
-There isn't a strong culture of cross team collaboration.
+There isn't a strong culture of cross-team collaboration.

-After working with the RAPIDS team at NVIDIA for a week my sense is that this is only due to being unaware of how to act, and not any nefarious purpose (or they were very good at hiding that purpose).
-I suspect that the broader community will be able to bring these groups more into the open.
+After working with the RAPIDS team at NVIDIA for a week my sense is that this is only due to being unaware of how to act, and not any nefarious purpose (or they were very good at hiding that nefarious purpose).
+I suspect that the broader community will be able to bring these groups more into the open quickly if they engage.

 Technical issues around RAPIDS, Dask, and RAPIDS + Dask